wsuwebteam/web-design-system/test/readme.txt

 This is the test directory.
-Use npm run build:gulp and build:js to poulate it.
+Use npm run build:gulp and build:js to populate it.
 Use npm run start while working to watch changes.